Blackjack vs Roulette

 How Difficult Are Blackjack & Roulette?

 Blackjack is an easy game to play but a hard game to master when you take strategy into consideration.
 If you're not interested in learning strategy, the game's rules are very simple, allowing players to quickly pick up the rules if new to the game.
+For some, the difficulty of reading the game and understanding which way to go is a big aspect of it.

 On the other end of the spectrum, Roulette is about as easy as a game can get.
 The concept is easy to understand, and despite having a wide range of betting options, these are visualised across the betting table.
-Some of the inside bets are less obvious and do require an awareness of them before you would consider placing them.
-Our roulette bets guide covers everything you need to know about the different options available.

 Variations of Both Games